 Certain improvements made to accommodate your home to your disabled condition, or that of your spouse or your dependents who live with you, do not usually increase the value of the home and the cost can be included in full as medical expenses.
-These improvements include, but are not limited to, the following items:
+These improvements include, but are not limited to, the following items.

-- ÿ Constructing entrance or exit ramps for your home, - Widening doorways at entrances or exits to your home. - Widening or otherwise modifying hallways and interior doorways, - ÿ Installing railings, support bars, or other modifications to bathrooms,

-- Lowering or modifying kitchen cabinets and equipment, - William Moving or modifying electrical outlets and fixtures, - ÿ Installing porch lifts and other forms of lifts but generally not elevators, - Modifying fire alarms, smoke detectors, and other warning systems, - ÿ Modifying stairways, - Ä Adding handrails or grab bars anywhere (whether or not in bathrooms),
+- Constructing entrance or exit ramps for your home. - Widening doorways at entrances or exits to your home. - Widening or otherwise modifying hallways and interior doorways. - Installing railings, support bars, or other modifications to bathrooms. - Lowering or modifying kitchen cabinets and equipment. - Moving or modifying electrical outlets and fixtures. - Installing porch lifts and other forms of lifts but generally not elevators. - Modifying fire alarms, smoke detectors, and other warning systems.